vckyou/Reforestation/README.md

-## How does a dyslexic poet write?
-Inverse.
+## Why did the coffee file a police report?
+It got mugged.